 Your waste and the law

-As a business you have a number of legal obligations regarding the waste which you produce, which if not adhered to can result in a fine.
-We want to work with you to ensure this does not happen.
+As a business you have legal obligations regarding the waste that you produce.
+We want to work with you to help you meet these.

 Duty of care